Digests, Headnotes, and Key Numbers Research Guide

 Before you use a digest, it's best to already have one or more key numbers of interest.
 There are many ways to identify useful key numbers.
 If you already have a good case on your topic, simply find the case in a West reporter or on Westlaw and look at the headnotes to find the appropriate key number(s).

 If you don't already have a good case, there are numerous methods of finding one.
-Encyclopedias, ALRs, law reviews, annotated codes, treatises, hornbooks, keyword searches, professors, and other experts can be helpful sources for finding a leading case on a topic.
-Once you have found a case, look at the case in a West reporter or on Westlaw to find the relevant key number(s) and you're ready for step two.
+Encyclopedias, ALRs, law reviews, annotated codes, treatises, hornbooks, keyword searches, professors, law librarians, and other experts can be helpful sources for finding a leading case on a topic.
+Once you have found a case, look at the case in a West reporter or on Westlaw to find the relevant key number(s).
+Now you're ready for step two.

-Another method is to use the "Descriptive-Word" index (usually the last few volumes of the Digest set) to locate a key number.
+Another method is to use the Descriptive-Word Index (usually the last few volumes of the digest set) to locate a key number.
 Many researchers find the digest's index difficult to use because the terms used in the index may not be the terms you would use to describe your issue.
-Most indexes have cross-references to lead you to the right index terms for your topic.
+Most indices have cross-references to lead you to the right index terms for your topic.
 You might have to search synonyms to find the appropriate index term.

 Step Two: Selecting the Appropriate Digest